-Amongst the interventions above, the focus was also on the following:
+Amongst the interventions above, the focus of this review is also on the following:

-- Legislative compliance in terms of chapter, 4, 5 and 6 of MSA Act No 32 of 2000; - MEC Letter with assessment comments on the Final IDP 2017/2022; - Self-Assessment: - IDP Strategic Framework alignment with uMhlathuze Vision 2030 strategic Plan: - Development and review of the IDP core sector plans; - Implementation of the Economic Transformation Roadmap for uMhlathuze Municipality; - Alignment with Government Priorities E.g. State of the Nation Address, KZN State of the Province Address and State of the City Address; - Community inputs received during the community outreach programs (IDP Roadshows); - Different stakeholder comments and requirements;
+- Legislative compliance in terms of chapter, 4, 5 and 6 of MSA Act No 32 of 2000; - MEC Letter with assessment comments on the Final IDP Review 2019/2020; - Self-Assessment, based on past organisational performance outcomes - IDP Strategic Framework alignment with uMhlathuze Vision 2030 strategic Plan: - Development and review of the IDP core sector plans; - Implementation of the Economic Transformation Roadmap for uMhlathuze Municipality; - Alignment with Government Priorities E.g. State of the Nation Address, KZN State of the Province Address and State of the City Address; - Community inputs received during the community outreach programs (IDP Roadshows); - Different stakeholder comments and requirements;

-Council engaged with all relevant stakeholders to solicit views and inputs for the IDP Review (2019/2020).
-Below is council approved schedule for the public participation meetings held in September 2018, further engagements will be held in April 2019 for the Draft IDP and Budget.
+Council engaged with all relevant stakeholders to solicit views and inputs on the IDP Process for IDP Review (2020/2021).
+Below is council approved schedule for the public participation meetings held during the month of September 2019, further engagements will be held in April 2020 for the Draft IDP and Budget.